 This conversation has been sponsored by Albertsons and Pillsbury.
 My opinions are my own.
+This post may contain affiliate links to products I trust and adore in my kitchen.
+Thank you for supporting Cooking In Stilettos.

 The holidays are upon us and I am in full-on planning mode, testing recipes, planning menus, making shopping lists and just trying to, as Tim Gunn would say, “Make It Work!”
 Thanksgiving will be here before you know it and then comes the onslaught of holiday parties, family dinners and kitchen chaos.
 I am all for easy entertaining and I have a few tried and true recipes that I rely on.
 However, there is one recipe that has been haunting me for years – the French Onion Soup Dumpling.